Align your church’s investments with ethical standards.

 Wesley’s second rule to “do good” is captured in this directive to invest in companies surpassing the average practices and policies of their peers within the categories of “Environmental, Social, and Governance” (ESG).

-By combining both the methods of SRI—screening out the companies to be avoided—and by focusing on companies outperforming peers in their ESG practices, the Foundation offers investment options to clients seeking the highest quality strategies of Impact Investing.
+By combining both the methods of SRI (Rule #1), screening out the companies to be avoided, and by focusing on companies outperforming peers in their ESG practices (Rule #2), the Foundation offers clients the highest quality strategies in sustainable and ethical investing.

 Visit another page under Investment Overview: